Ameobea/homepage/notes/content/posts/amdgpu_top-a-modern-radeontop-alternative.md

 As you can see, there's a ton more data available!
 One immediate benefit is the process list which shows which processes are consuming what GPU resources.
 This is extremely useful and something I had no ability to see with `radeontop`.

-The sensors view is also extremely useful.  `radeontop` had no way to track GPU temperature, but here `amdgpu_top` provides that along with block rates, power metrics, and more.
+The sensors view is also extremely useful.  `radeontop` had no way to track GPU temperature, but here `amdgpu_top` provides that along with clock rates, power metrics, and more.

 For the displayed performance counters, I think they're using the same underlying data with some differences in naming and grouping.
 I think that `radeontop` is slightly more granular with the performance counters, but I honestly have no idea what half of those counters even track so having a bit of a coarser view is actually beneficial to me.